Agent Skills: Loom Plan Writer

 IMPORTANT: Before completing, review existing mistakes.md to avoid repeating errors.

-- As you explore, record insights: loom memory note "observation"
+- Record insights as you go: loom memory note "observation"

 - Record decisions: loom memory decision "choice" --context "why"